 Any lease or licence granted or proposed to be granted must be consistent with the uses and purposes for which the Council holds the Reserve, and its objectives for the Reserve, as outlined in this Community Land Management Plan.
-They may be issued to various sporting, recreation, business, social or community clubs or groups for the use of open space within the Reserve whose activities cater for the local or broader community.
+They may be issued to various sporting, recreation, business, social or community clubs/groups or historical societies for the use of open space within the Reserve whose activities cater for the local or broader community.